adibfara/ListGen/README.md

 ```

-The code above will generate the following code with correct imports:
+These annotations will generate the following code with the correct imports:

 ```kotlin
 // in build/generated/ksp/debug|main/kotlin/com/snaky/ksp/GeneratedLists.kt